 The Company expects to contribute approximately \$310 million to its defined benefit pension plans in 2005.
-The Company's estimate of its defined benefit pension plan contributions reflects the provisions of the Pension Funding Equity Act of 2004.
-The effect of the Pension Funding Equity Act was to defer (to 2006 and later years) a portion of the minimum required contributions that would have been due for the 2004 and 2005 plan years.
-Of the \$310 million the Company expects to contribute to its defined benefit pension plans in 2005, the Company contributed approximately \$138 million during the three months ended March 31, 2005.
+This estimate reflects the provisions of the Pension Funding Equity Act of 2004, which deferred (to 2006 and later years) a portion of the minimum required contributions that would have been due for the 2004 and 2005 plan years.
+Of the \$310 million the Company expects to contribute this year, the Company contributed \$213 million during the six months ended June 30, 2005.